vanngocthuyla/vanngocthuyla.github.io/_pages/omics.md

 - Detecting chromosomal anomalies in human WGS data for early diagnosis of genetic disorders.

 - Pre-diagnosing breast cancer through copy number variant (CNV) detection using WES data.

+Discover more about my research in omics data in [this post].(https://vanngocthuyla.github.io/posts/omics/omics_intro)